Nasdanika/core/exec/doc/group.md

 * ``choices`` - property value choices.
 List or map - see details below.
 * ``conditions`` - a single value or a list of JavaScript expressions which should all evaluate to true for this property to be displayed, validated, and injected into the context.
 Script bindings:
     * ``context`` - ${javadoc/org.nasdanika.common.Context} constructed from the group context and user input collected so far.
 * ``control`` - an optional hint to the UI generator specifying which UI control to use to show and collect property value.
-Control may also evaluate to the UI-specific control generator, e.g. by using a context property.
 Supported string values:
     * ``date`` - date control.
     * ``time`` - time control.
     * ``drop-down`` - for fixed arity properties with choices.